cl4ytn/forest-carbon-prediction/README.md

 countries by climate/emissions profile but didn't map cleanly onto carbon stock levels.

-## Why the Models Underperformed
+## Limitations & Why the Models Underperformed

-An R² of 0.24 means the models explain less than a quarter of the variance in forest carbon stocks.
+An R² of 0.24 means the best model explains less than a quarter of the variance in forest carbon stocks.
 A few likely reasons:

 - **Feature-target mismatch.** National climate averages and per-capita CO2 emissions are economic/atmospheric signals, not direct drivers of forest